nyxgeek/nyxgeek-readinglist/roadtrip.md

 ### ENIAC Computer - 1946
 One of the first computers, built from 1943 - 1946, in secret at the University of Pennsylvania's Moore School of Electrical Engineering.<P>

-ENIAC is on display in Room 100 of the Moore building.<P>
+Parts of the ENIAC are on display in Room 100 of the Moore building.<P>

 https://en.wikipedia.org/wiki/ENIAC